-Administration reserves the right to remove a student from any school-sponsored activity as a result of any infraction listed in the table below.
+\\ All conduct referrals are dealt with on a case-by-case basis.
+Administration will review each offense and adjust disciplinary action based on administrative review.
+Administration reserves the right to remove a student from any school-sponsored activity as a result of any infraction listed in the table below. \\

-Misconduct Infractions First Offense Second Offense Third and Subsequent Offenses Abusive Language Policies 5500, 5600, 5560 Warning or 1-3 Admin Detentions based on severity; Parent notification; 1-3 Admin Detention/ Saturday Detention/ISS based on severity; Parent Conference; Meeting with SAC Up to 3 days Saturday Detention/ISS/OSS based on severity; complete all work missed; parent conference; RTI referral Absence Policies 5200, 5600 On the 4th unexcused absence, the school will send a letter to parents/guardians alerting them of the danger of the student's noncompliance with the attendance requirements, even if the school has received medical documentation.
+Misconduct Infractions First Offense Second Offense Third and Subsequent Offenses Absences Policies 5200, 5600 On the 4th unexcused absence, the school will send a letter to parents/guardians alerting them of the danger of the student's noncompliance with the attendance requirements, even if the school has received medical documentation.
 On the 8th unexcused absence, the school will send a letter to parents/guardians alerting them of the danger of the student's noncompliance with the attendance requirements, even if the school has received medical documentation.
 Referral to RTI and community based agencies On the 12th unexcused absence, the school will send a letter to parents/guardians alerting them of the danger of the student's noncompliance with the attendance requirements, even if the school has received medical documentation.
 Follow up with RTI and community based agencies as well as referral to court.
 Please see BOE policy regarding attendance for information regarding retention/promotion.
-Arson Policies 5500, 5600, 5560, 5513, 5610, 7610 Police Notification; RTI Review/CST Referral; Long Term Suspension; Psychiatric Evaluation
+Bus Misconduct Policies 5500, 5600, 5560 ASD; Parent Notification; Warning or Seat Change and /or Bus Suspension Referral to Administration; Parent Notification; Bus Suspension - 1 Week Referral to Administration; Parent Notification; Long Term or Permanent Bus Suspension Cell Phone Violation Policies 5600, 5516 5560, 2361 ASD; parent notification; phone confiscation until the end of the school day.
+ASD; parent notification; phone confiscation until the end of the school day, SATD; parent notification; phone confiscation until the end of the school day,

-Misconduct Infractions First Offense Second Offense Third and Subsequent Offenses Bus Misconduct Policies 5500, 5600, 5560 Warning or 1-3 Admin Detentions based on severity; Parent Notification; Warning or Seat Change and /or Bus Suspension Referral to Administration; Parent Notification; Bus Suspension - 1 Week Referral to Administration; Parent Notification; Long Term or Permanent Bus Suspension Cell Phones, Electronic Devices Policies 5600, 5516 5560, 2361 Warning; Parent Notification Device Confiscated; Return to Parent Only; Conference With Student; admin detention Device Confiscated; Administrative Detention Cell Phone/Electronic Device Usage: texting, recording, videotaping, picture taking, social media posts, etc. Policies 5600, 5516, 5560, 2361 Device Confiscated;Return to parent only; Parent Conference; Admin discretion depending upon severity and impact on others Device Confiscated; Return to Parent Only; Parent conference Saturday Detention/ISS/OSS dependent on situation Device Confiscated; Return to Parent Only; Parent Conference; OSS Cheating Policies 5600, 5701 Classroom Based Discipline; Parent Contact; Referral to Administration; Administrative Review; "0" on Assignment/test Parent Contact/ Conference; Referral to Administration; Loss of Privileges; "0" on Assignment/test; RTI Referral; up to 3 Admin Detentions Parent Contact/Conference; Referral to Administration; ISS-1 day Loss of Privileges; "0" on Assignment/test; Cutting Class Policies 5600, 5200, 5610 Admin Detention; Loss of Privileges; Parent Notification Saturday Detention; Parent Notification; Loss of Privileges Up to 3 days Saturday Detentions/ISS; parent conference; RTI Referral; Loss of Credit; Loss of Privileges
+Misconduct Infractions First Offense Second Offense Third and Subsequent Offenses only to be picked up by parent/guardian. only to be picked up by parent/guardian Cell Phone/Electronic Device Usage: recording, videotaping, picture taking, social media posts, etc without consent Policies 5600, 5516, 5560, 2361 Device Confiscated; Return to parent only; Parent Conference; Admin discretion depending upon severity and impact on others Device Confiscated; Return to Parent Only; Parent conference SATD/ISS/OSS based on admin review Device Confiscated; Return to Parent Only; Parent Conference; OSS Cheating/Plagiarism Policies 5600, 5701 Classroom Based Discipline; Parent Contact; Referral to Administration; Administrative Review; "0" on Assignment/test Parent Contact/ Conference; Referral to Administration; Loss of Privileges; "0" on Assignment/test; RTI Referral; up to 3 ASD based on admin review Parent Contact/Conference; Referral to Administration; ISS-1 day Loss of Privileges; "0" on Assignment/test; Cutting Class Policies 5600, 5200, 5610 ASD; Loss of Privileges; Parent Notification SATD; Parent Notification; Loss of Privileges 2 SATD/ISS based on admin review; parent conference; RTI Referral; Loss of Credit; Loss of Privileges Detention - failure to attend (Teacher/Administration) Policies 5600, 5200, 5610 Teacher: admin detention; parent notification Admin: additional admin detention(s), parent notification Teacher/Admin: SATD/ISS, parent notification, Meeting with SAC; loss of privileges Teacher/Admin: 2 SATD/ ISS based on admin review; parent notification; RTI referral Defiance/ Insubordination Policies 5500, 5600, 5560, and all other applicable BOE policies ASD based on admin review; Parent notification 2 ASD/SATD based on admin review; Parent Conference; Meeting with SAC SATD/ISS/OSS based on admin review; complete all work